US says it brokered deal to end fighting in the Black Sea in talks with Ukraine and Russia

 A senior official in the Ukrainian government, who is directly familiar with the talks and spoke on condition of anonymity because he was not authorized to comment publicly, said the Kyiv delegation does not agree to lifting sanctions as a condition for a maritime ceasefire and that Russia has done nothing to have sanctions rolled back.
 The official also said European countries are not involved in the sanctions discussions, despite sanctions being within the European Union’s responsibility.

-Ukrainian Defense Minister Rustem Umerov warned that Kyiv would see the deployment of Russian warships in the western Black Sea as a “violation of the commitment to ensure safe navigation in the Black Sea and a threat to the national security of Ukraine.”
+Ukrainian Defense Minister Rustem Umerov warned that Kyiv would see the deployment of Russian warships in the western Black Sea as a “violation of the commitment to ensure safe navigation" there and "a threat to the national security of Ukraine.”

 “In this case, Ukraine will have full right to exercise right to self-defense,” he said.